 The CHASS Census Analyzer allows users to extract particular variables from the Census microdata, rather than working with the entire census PUMF.
 Select the census year and geographic level desired, then choose your variables for analysis.

 Researchers can access microdata for a number of Statistics Canada surveys.
-The surveys available are at this link.
-Formerly, they could be accessed through Nesstar, however security issues led to this being removed and a new platform is forthcoming.
+This link provides information about the surveys available.
+Formerly, they could be accessed through Nesstar, however security issues led to this being removed and a new platform, Colectica is forthcoming.
 Some data is available through Statistics Canada's Open Data portal; for other data, please contact the data services librarian at email@example.com.